christopherm99/clanglite/README.md

 ## Compatibility

-Tested with clang 14.
-Should work OOB with nearby versions (see `setup.py`).
+Tested with clang 14 and 19.